 It’s also fast, able to print at up to 200mm/s, and is famed for its reliability and durability.
-Overall, the king of 3D printer kits, the Prusa is simply marvelous.
+Beyond standard filaments like PETG, PLA and ABS, you can also print trickier materials like Polycarbonate.
+Overall, it’s the king of 3D printer kits, and the Prusa is simply marvelous.

 - Creator Max price: $879 — Available on Amazon here

-Chinese 3D printer manufacturer Flashforge are well-known for making some of the best cheap 3D printers of the last few years, including the Adventurer 3, Dreamer, Hunter, and now the Creator Pro.
-This dual extruder 3D printer offers a number of upgrades on other models but still costs just under $1,000.
+3D printer manufacturer Flashforge are well-known for making some of the best cheap 3D printers of the last few years, including the Adventurer 3, Finder, Hunter, and now the Creator Pro range.
+The newest versions, the Creator Pro 2 and Creator Max 2, expand into new territory: IDEX 3D printing.

-With a minimum layer thickness of 0.1mm, the Creator Pro is fairly accurate for the price.
-This cheap 3D printer also has a good print volume of 225 x 145 x 150 mm, easily enough for casual printing.
+With a minimum layer thickness of 0.1mm, the Creator Pro 2 is fairly accurate for the price.
+Owing to the new IDEX 3D printing system, this cheap 3D printer has a slightly smaller print volume that the original Creator Pro, at 200 x 145 x 150 mm, though still easily enough for casual printing.
 The Flashforge Creator Pro is overall a consistent and reliable option for anybody looking for a dual extruder 3D printer.

 If you enjoyed this article, you may also like: